bc-anaisabel/meta_analysis_climate_restor/README.md

 Ecological restoration intends to re-establish, improve or create ecosystem functions or characteristics previous to a disturbance.
 The recovery of an ecosystem following restoration then is measured against extant reference ecosystems or pre-disturbance conditions in the same ecosystem [1].
 Climate is intrinsically implicated in restoration because it influences current ecosystem processes and attributes, affecting the ecological path an ecosystem follows following restoration activities[2]; and because climate varies in time it can affect restoration goals and/or metrics that are based in past climate conditions.
 Moreover, current climatic conditions in certain regions are rapidly changing, and extreme climatic events have been more frequent across the globe [3,4].
 Hence, if restoration and ecosystem management plans do not consider changes in climate, they may fall out of context and become impractical when faced with current and future changes brought by climate extremes and other associated disturbances [2,5].

-A meta-analysis study on the recovery of restored ecosystems following disturbances found that although ecosystems progress towards restoration, usually a complete recovery is never reached [6].
+A meta-analysis study on the success of restored ecosystems following disturbances found that although ecosystems progress towards restoration, usually a complete recovery is never reached [6].
 But importantly, the authors also found that the degree and rate of recovery was variable depending on factors like ecosystem type and the recovery metrics used to measure restoration success.
 Monitoring the outcomes of restoration actions against the restoration targets is necessary and although restoration projects have been increasingly performing an evaluation [7], this is usually done on an individual-project basis, hence knowledge on patterns of recovery across different ecosystems globally is still reduced [6,8].

-To address this, there have been proposals to for assessing the previous climatic conditions in the site that is to be restored.
-Some of these have involved the use of climate normals as reasonable time period to compare [2,4,9,10].
-If climatic variables in a disturbed ecosystem have deviated considerably compared to its climate normal values, the conditions for restoration might not exist in the same way as before.
-Thus, by assessing the recovery of past restoration sites based on the restoration metric used in the meta-analysis by Jones and collaborators [6], and incorporating the climate values to assess climate trends, I intend to test if this could be a tool used in management plans and help setting restoration goals.
+To address this, there have been proposals to assess the previous climatic conditions in the site that is to be restored.
+Some of these have involved the use of historical normal climate values as reasonable time period to compare to a pre-climate change condition [2,4,9,10].
+If climatic variables in a disturbed ecosystem have deviated considerably compared to its historical normal values, the conditions for restoration might not exist in the same way as before.
+Thus, by assessing the extent of recovery of past restoration sites based on the recovery completeness metric used in the meta-analysis by Jones and collaborators [6], and incorporating the climate values to assess climate trends, I intend to test if this could be a tool used in management plans and help setting restoration goals.
 If I find associations of restoration failure with observed climate change trends and climate anomalies, then this would be evidence that restoration ecology should shift away from aiming to reestablish what was there before, and instead target functions and conditions that adapt better to new and anticipated climates.

 <p align="center">
   <img src="output/intro.png" width="600">